Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUsing.md

 ## Composing a shot

-The [__Position Composer__](CinemachineBodyFramingTransposer.md) and [__Rotation Composer__](CinemachineAimComposer.md) algorithms define areas in the camera frame for you to compose a shot:
+The [__Position Composer__](CinemachinePositionComposer.md) and [__Rotation Composer__](CinemachineRotationComposer.md) algorithms define areas in the camera frame for you to compose a shot:

 * __Dead zone__: The area of the frame in which Cinemachine keeps the target.
-The target can move within this region and the CmCamera will not adjust to reframe it until the target leaves the dead zone
+The target can move within this region and the CmCamera will not adjust to reframe it until the target leaves the dead zone.

 * __Soft zone__: If the target enters this region of the frame, the camera will adjust to put it back in the dead zone.
 It will do this slowly or quickly, according to the time specified in the Damping settings.

 * __Screen Position__: The screen position of the center of the dead zone.
 0 is the center of the screen, +1 and -1 are the edges.